AT89/anhsolo/_posts/2019-01-06-Jakarta, Indonesia.md

 location:  Jakarta, Indonesia
 ---

 I was super excited to visit Jakarta for work.
 It is a majority Muslim country but it has a bit of Christianity, Buddhism and some Hinduism.
 It was a English and Dutch colony.
 It has many numerous islands.
 The currency exchange rate is very favorable to the USD.
 Around 40,000 Indonesian is 2.83 USD.
-The nightlife is exciting and the country is pretty developed, so there's a lot to do.
+The nightlife (see <a href="https://colosseum.id/">Colosseum</a>) is exciting and the country is pretty awesome, so there's a lot to do.

 <div class="center">
 <h4>Soundtrack</h4>